VinceZK/Portal/docs/README.md

 So I define “system_user” as a role, rather than an entity.
 When it is assigned to a person, then the person takes system user role to access the system resource.
 As you seen, modeling is actually philosopher thinking, metaphysics, especially.

+## Draw UI
+A CRUD App, from architecture point of view, usually has 3 layers: DB, server-side logic, and UI-side logic.
+The whole business logic is spread among them.
+It is hardly to eliminate anyone of them.
+The server-side logic is used to glue DB and UI.
+Without this middle layer, UI may have to load the whole data from the DB.
+Just like you open an Office document on your desktop.
+But bear in mind, **a CRUD App is used by multiple users for concurrency accessing**.
+That is the fundamental difference comparing with personal Apps.
+So next, I will draw the UI.

+Depends on how you are familiar with the UI technologies, you can either draw the UI with a pencil and paper, or leverage some UI mockup tools, or directly using the formal UI development tools.
+Since I already have the UI in mind during modeling, and I can freely draw it using HTML and CSS, then I can save some time to convert UI mockups to the real UIs.
+My UI has 2 pages: Search&List page and Detail page.

 ![Search&List Page](SearchListPage.png)

 The Search&List page allows you to do search and list of users.